olhanotolga/100-days-of-code/log2.md

 **Thoughts:** Looks very good but obviously I want it to function as well.
 I think I took a bit too much time for the design.

 **Link to work:** Coming soon...

+## Day 7: February 4, 2021

+**Today's Progress:** Created a spreadsheet with data and tried to figure out how to make API calls to a Google Sheet.
+In the end managed to only convert the spreadsheet to a JSON file and fetch data from it.
+TO didplay it, howeveer, I had to parse the hell out of my result (because I got the information either by cells or rows only without using the API properly).
+Displayed the data alright in the end.
+Also created a bunch of states for the app and enabled the shopping cart (adding and removing items to/from it).
+For now it all exists as a state, will work on displaying it over the coming days.

+**Thoughts:** A very exhausting experience with Google Spreadsheets.
+Now I'm interested in figuring out how this thing works even more.

+**Link to work:** Coming soon...